awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartPersonTracking.md

 # StartPersonTracking<a name="API_StartPersonTracking"></a>

-Starts the asynchronous tracking of persons in a stored video\.
+Starts the asynchronous tracking of a person's path in a stored video\.

-Amazon Rekognition Video can track persons in a video stored in an Amazon S3 bucket\.
+Amazon Rekognition Video can track the path of people in a video stored in an Amazon S3 bucket\.
 Use [Video](API_Video.md) to specify the bucket name and the filename of the video\. `StartPersonTracking` returns a job identifier \(`JobId`\) which you use to get the results of the operation\.
 When label detection is finished, Amazon Rekognition publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.

 To get the results of the person detection operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetPersonTracking](API_GetPersonTracking.md) and pass the job identifier \(`JobId`\) from the initial call to `StartPersonTracking`\.